kasodeep/inheritance-project/CONTRIBUTING.md

 # Contributing to Alien Invasion

-Thank you for considering contributing to Alien Invasion!
+Thank you for considering contributing to WHYT!
 We welcome contributions from the community to help improve and grow the game.

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)